kernelkit/infix/doc/virtual.md

 > relevant Qemu packages are pulled in as well.
 This trick, installing
 > [virt-manager][virt], helps set up Qemu networking on your system.

-A virtualized Infix x86_64 instance can easily be launched from a Linux system, with [Qemu][] installed, by issuing:
+A virtualized Infix x86_64 instance can be launched from a Linux system, with [Qemu][] installed, by issuing:

 ```
-$ ./qemu.sh
+$ ./qemu/run.sh
 ...
 ```